updated March 13 2019

 Personally – I think you can separate yourself from this cultural mess and reclaim your power.
 It really needn’t be difficult, it can be as simple as saying NO. It is easy to say no once the fog is lifted and the blinkers removed.
 It is human nature to flock, to try to belong, or fit in.
 Marketing capitalises on this very natural process, warping it and twisting it beyond anything natural.

-In this modern world, to bridge the gap between cultural and biological processes, a mother to be needs to find her power through gaining knowledge and support.
+In this modern world, to bridge the gap between cultural and biological processes, a woman to be needs to find her power through gaining knowledge and support.

-It can mean the difference between a rickety rope bridge and solid bridge forged in stone.
+It can mean the difference between a leap of faith, relying on others to get you across the gap safely* and solid bridge forged in your style.

 Balancing the overwhelming cultural force with the more gentle and instinctual biological force, to find harmony in the modern world is an individual journey.